AlphaHydrae/multi_redis/README.md

 - GET key2
 ```

-`redis-rb` allows you to run both in the same command pipeline:
+The `redis-rb` gem allows you to run both calls in the same command pipeline:

 ```rb
 results = $redis.pipelined do